Dr. Sharon A. Kerrick

 502.272.8494 • firstname.lastname@example.org

 Dr. Toner, Professor of Marketing, has been with Bellarmine since 1999.
-She teaches at both the under-graduate and graduate levels.
-Her research interests include social marketing, public policy and marketing, and the influence of faith on marketing decisions.
+She teaches at both the undergraduate and graduate levels.
+Her research interests include social marketing, food marketing and marketing, and the influence of faith on marketing decisions.
 Dr. Toner’s research appears in more than 75 peer-reviewed conference proceedings and journals.
 A native of Missouri, she earned her Bachelor’s Degree in Public Relations as well as an MBA at the University of Central Missouri.
 Dr. Toner earned her Ph.D. in Marketing at The Florida State University.
 She is a past president of both the Marketing Management Association and MBAA-International.
 Her awards and recognitions include the MMA Fellow Award, Who’s Who Among America’s Teachers, and 2000 Intellectuals of the 21st Century.
 She is often selected as a judge for master teacher competitions.
 Prior to her arrival at Bellarmine, Dr. Toner was a faculty member at North Dakota State University, Bloomsburg University of Pennsylvania, and the University of Central Missouri.